clackups/qmk_userspace/ONE_HANDED_CSTC40.md

 The layout is still a work in progress, so sugestions are very much welcome.

-The three keys in the bottom row, spannig the space bar (yellow on the photo below) are all acting as a space bar and a layer switcher.
+The four keys in the bottom row, spannig the space bar (yellow on the photo below) are all acting as a space bar and a layer switcher.
 You hold the space bar and tap the keys from the mirrored half (on the photo below, Space+L would produce the letter "s", or Ukrainian "i").

-The rest of keys on the left are used for digits and tilde.
-The WIN/GUI button is using a cow logo on the photo.
-Also, the space bar turns the digit keys into F keys.

 ALT, SHIFT and CTRL are made sticky: you can tap and leave the key, and proceed with the letter.
 So, tapping SHIFT, then Space+H will